 Wow!
 That summer flew by.
 We visited a broad range of sites in the South West of England and the majority were doing a super job to meet the government guidelines with the facilities they had.

-2020 has clearly been a challenge for everyone in the tourism industry.
-But as a camper I really appreciate all the effort site owners and teams have gone to.
-This summer could have been very different for us if we’d not been able to travel and a lot less fun.
+2020 was clearly a challenge for everyone in the tourism industry.
+But as a camper I really appreciated all the effort site owners and teams went to.
+The summer could have been very different for us if we’d not been able to travel and a lot less fun.

 Did you go camping during COVID-19?
 What was you experience?